Obama warns against fear, Trump touts economy on campaign trail

 Texas had already recorded more votes than it did in all of 2014, including Election Day, the group said.

-After Miami, Obama was headed to Georgia to campaign for Stacey Abrams, a former state legislator aiming to become the United States’ first black female governor.
+After Miami, Obama was headed to Georgia to campaign for Stacey Abrams, a former state legislator aiming to become the nation’s first black female governor.

 That race pitting Abrams against Republican Brian Kemp, the state’s top elections overseer, has become a flashpoint for allegations of voter suppression by Democrats due to the state’s strict voter-identification law.
-Republicans contend the law is necessary to deter voter fraud.
+Republicans say the law is necessary to deter voter fraud.

 A federal judge on Friday ordered the state to allow some 3,000 recently naturalized citizens to vote after their registrations had been put on hold.

-With the race neck and neck, voter turnout will be crucial in determining who wins, said Georgia State University political scientist Lakeyta Bonnette-Bailey.
+With the race neck and neck, voter turnout will be crucial, said Georgia State University political scientist Lakeyta Bonnette-Bailey.
 Obama could energize Democratic voters and drive up turnout, she added.

 “At this point it’s going to be turnout,” she said.
 “How can he mobilize those who are already registered to vote to go out and vote.
 And to tell their friends and families to vote.”

-The final weeks of the campaign season have also seen a spate of violence including the massacre of 11 people at a Pennsylvania synagogue and more than a dozen package bombs sent to prominent Trump critics.
+The final weeks of the campaign have also seen a spate of violence including the massacre of 11 people at a Pennsylvania synagogue and more than a dozen package bombs sent to prominent Trump critics.

 The FBI said on Friday it had recovered a suspicious package addressed to California billionaire Tom Steyer, a Democrat known for his ads calling for Trump’s impeachment.

-In West Virginia, Trump’s third visit in three months was aimed shoring up Patrick Morrisey, who is seeking to unseat Democratic Senator Joe Manchin.
+In West Virginia, Trump’s third visit in three months was aimed at shoring up Patrick Morrisey, who is seeking to unseat Democratic Senator Joe Manchin.

 Two new polls this week showed Manchin’s once-comfortable lead over Morrisey dwindling to 5 percentage points, which the Democrat’s supporters blame in part on Trump’s repeated visits.